Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: The Weil-Petersson metric and its synthetic properties

 \section{The Weil-Petersson metric and its synthetic properties}

-We start with some basic facts about Teichm\"{u}ller theory and the Weil-Petrsoon (WP) metric, and through out will set up our notation.
-Let $S$ be a surface with genus $g$ and $b$ boundary components.
-A point in the \textit{Teichm\"{u}ller space} of $S$, denoted by $\Teich(S)$, is a complete, finite area hyperbolic surface $x$ equipped with a diffeomorphism $h:S\to x$.
-The map $h$ is a marking for $x$.
-Two marked surfaces $h_{1}:S\to x_{1}$ and $h_{2}:S\to x_{2}$ define the same point in $\Teich(S)$ if and only if $h_{2} \circ h_{1}^{-1}:x_{1}\to x_{2}$ is isotopic to an isometry.
-The \textit{mapping class group} of the surface $S$, denoted by $\Mod(S)$, is the group of isotopy classes of orientation preserving self diffeomorphisms of $S$. $\Mod(S)$ acts on $\Teich(S)$ by remarking as follows: an element $f \in \Mod(S)$ maps a marked surface $h:S \to x$ to the marked surface $h\circ f:S \to x$.
-The quotient $\Teich(S)/\Mod(S)$ is the \textit{moduli space} of $S$ denoted by $\mathcal{M}(S)$.
+We start with some basic facts about Teichm\"{u}ller theory and the Weil-Petersson (WP) metric, and through out will set up our notation.
+Let $S=S_{g,b}$ be a surface with genus $g$ and $b$ boundary components.
+A point in $\Teich(S)$ the {\it Teichm\"{u}ller space} of $S$ is a complete, finite area hyperbolic surface $x$ equipped with a diffeomorphism $h:S\to x$.
+We say that $h$ is a marking of $x$.
+Two marked hyperbolic surfaces $h_{1}:S\to x_{1}$ and $h_{2}:S\to x_{2}$ define the same point in $\Teich(S)$ if and only if $h_{2} \circ h_{1}^{-1}:x_{1}\to x_{2}$ is isotopic to an isometry.
+The {\it mapping class group} of the surface $S$, denoted by $\Mod(S)$, is the group of isotopy classes of orientation preserving self diffeomorphisms of $S$.
+The group $\Mod(S)$ acts on $\Teich(S)$ by remarking as follows: an element $f \in \Mod(S)$ maps a marked surface $h:S \to x$ to the marked surface $h\circ f:S \to x$.
+The quotient $\Teich(S)/\Mod(S)$ is the {\it moduli space} of $S$ denoted by $\mathcal{M}(S)$.
 Given a point $f:S\to x$ in the Teichm\"{u}ller space we usually drop the marking map and denote it by $x$.
-We denote the point in moduli space corresponding to the $\Mod(S)$ orbit of $x$ by $\hat{x}$.
+We denote the point in the moduli space corresponding to the $\Mod(S)$ orbit of $x\in \Teich(S)$ by $\hat{x}$.